Estimating discrete choice models with

 User's notes

-It is possible to include your own notes in the HTML file using the userNotes parameter of the biogeme object.
+It is possible to include your own notes in the HTML file using the user_notes parameter of the biogeme object.
 See documentation.
 See example.

 Scaling